 - Appraisal fee: Paid to the appraisal company to determine the fair market value of the home.

-- Attorney fee: Covers the cost of having an attorney review the final loan documents.
+- Attorney fee: Pays an an attorney to review the final loan documents.
 Not required in all states.

 - Courier fee: Covers the cost of expediting documents to ensure you close on time.

-- Credit report fee: Pays the cost to pull your credit report during the underwriting process.
+- Credit report fee: Pays to pull your credit report during the underwriting process.

-- Discount points: Allows you to buy down your interest rate with a lump-sum payment.
+- Discount points: Allows you to lower your interest rate with a lump-sum payment.

 - Document preparation fee: Pays for the time spent preparing your loan documents.